UD: December 2016

-The most exciting and enigmatic late Iron Age barbarian images are those found in the artistic processes on Celtic ‘imitations’ of the coinage of the Paeonian kings (on the chronology and dispersion of these coins see ‘A question of Perspective’ article).
+Some of the most exciting and enigmatic late Iron Age barbarian images are those found in the artistic processes to be observed on Celtic ‘imitations’ of the coinage of the Paeonian kings.

-The gradual Celtic migration into the western and central Balkans during the 4th c.
-BC (Mac Congail 2008; see also ‘Flight of the Ravens’ article) quickly resulted in the development of Celtic coinage based on Hellenistic models, including those of the kings of Paeonia.
+The Celtic migration into the western and central Balkans during the 4th c.
+BC (Mac Congail 2008) quickly resulted in the development of Celtic coinage based on Hellenistic models, including those of the kings of Paeonia.
 As with the Macedonian and Thasos models, initial Celtic ‘Paeonian’ models remained quite true to the classical style and iconography of the originals.
 However, by the 3rd /2nd c.
 BC artistic experimentation with the Hellenistic models had resulted in a metamorphosis of the core iconography, and the development of unique barbarian imagery – a fusion of Hellenistic and Celtic cultures which resulted in the first non-classical European numismatic art.

 Fig. 1 – Early Celtic Imitation of Audoleon AR tetradrachm (c.
 315-286 BC)